jonndoe/django-comments-xtd-sockpuppet/README.md

 - Check python version: `python --version`
 - Check nodejs version: `node --version`

-Now you can install all required dependencies for the project (nodejs and python):
+Now you can install all required nodejs dependencies for the project (node_modules):

-- `pip install -f requirements.txt`
 - `npm install`

+Now you have single working isolated environment for developing application with both django and nodejs.

+Webpack is configured to build static only.
+Django takes this static from `static` dir and servers it itself.
+`/assets/app.js` is Webpack entrypoint.

 ### README.md filling up is in progress......